Mill Creek (Scioto River tributary)

 Mill Creek is a stream in central Ohio.
 It is a tributary of the Scioto River.

-Early settlers built and operated many mills along Mill Creek, hence the name.
+Early settlers built and operated many watermills along Mill Creek, hence the name.

 Marysville, Ohio, is the largest settlement on Mill Creek.

 A USGS gauge on the creek at Bellepoint recorded a mean annual discharge of 176 cuft/s during water years 1944–2019.